 According to the Administration for Children and Families, there is an expanding body of literature revealing that children who have been exposed to domestic violence have a greater likelihood than their peers to experience a wide range of challenges.
 These can be behavioral, social or emotional problems.
 Children involved in domestic violence can also display cognitive or attitudinal problems.
 Lastly, there may even be far reaching effects and long-term problems these children may deal with as they grow.
+This is why protecting children during these types of ordeals is crucial.

 If you are a parent, you can include your children on the restraining order (or protective order) that you file.
 You will likely need to list the names and ages of all members of the family who you wish to be protected by the document.
 You must demonstrate that the abuser attempted to cause or did cause physical harm to you or your child; OR that the abuser caused you or your child to fear imminent serious physical harm; or that abuser used force or threats to trigger you or your child to be involved in sexual relations against your will.